3 creative photography techniques using burst mode

 1. Capture personality

-Cranking up the energy and getting somebody in front of the lens to let go and have some fun is the perfect way to bring out personality in a shoot.
+Cranking up the energy and getting somebody in front of the lens to let go and have some fun is the perfect way to bring out personality in a photoshoot.

 2. Create a gif